 In one case, even the support of a loving family was not enough to overcome a challenge.
 A mother brought her fourth grade son into the office for behavioral issues.
 He was in the special needs program in a public school with the diagnosis of Attention Deficit Hyperactive Disorder.
 This boy had rage fits when he did not get his way.
 It was so out of control that the teacher and the aid would quickly guide all of the students out of the classroom whenever the boy had a fit.
 They returned to the room only after he calmed down.
 The two biggest causes that surfaced were video games and chemicals.
 While he was playing violent video games, his mind was in a vulnerable state and picked up the energy or “spirits” of violence, anger, rage, abuse, terror, spite, hate, and chaos.
 This was healed through prayer.

 The second biggest cause was chemicals from the many processed foods and drinks on the market such as food bleaches and dyes, partially hydrogenated oils, sugar, high fructose corn syrup, monosodium glutamate (MSG) and additives.
 We all have different sensitivities and react differently to the same stimuli, and this boy was super sensitive.
 He was also dehydrated.
-The family agreed to have him drink more water, eat healthier and stop playing the violent games.
+The parents agreed to have him drink more water, eat healthier and stop playing violent games.
+Some of the negative emotions released were enjoying being bad, resentment of authority, out of control, instability, morbid thoughts, no program for peace and king above all rules.
+He liked the power of creating chaos and having the entire classroom run out in a rush.
 After a few visits, he was a sweet, fun-loving, cooperative boy most of the time.

 In an article in “Clinical and Research News,” March 2, 2001, “Brain Science Gets in Touch with the Unconscious,” Philip Wong, PhD, and Howard Shevrin, PhD, conducted an experiment measuring brain waves of subjects exposed to a face accompanied by a mild finger shock.
 They were conditioned to associate the face with something unpleasant.
 Their brain wave patterns were recorded before, during, and after the shock.
 It does not say exactly how long, but some time later, the subjects were quickly exposed to the face without a shock - so quickly that they were not consciously aware of seeing the face.
 The brain waves were measured again and found evidence of unconscious anticipation that a shock would probably be delivered along with the face, even though they did not consciously see the face.
 Wong said, “It does seem like, if there is an event that happened in the past, and a similar circumstance occurs in the present, then the brain is anticipating that the same kind of thing will happen that happened in the past.”

-I feel that healing modalities such as CRT neutralize the unconscious anticipation or the cellular memory, so the same brain response does not happen.
-However, we do not know this as fact until research is done.
+I feel that healing modalities such as CRT neutralize the unconscious anticipation or the cellular memory, so the same brain and body response does not happen.
+However, we do not know this as fact until research is done within CRT.
 For example, if you have a third car accident, your body triggers the cellular memories (physical/physiological and emotional/mental) from the first and second car accidents.
 In CRT we find the original time or event, if there is one.
 This gives us the opportunity to heal all of the effects, current and past.